Felli/humhub_windows_installation/README.md

 	             the .bat file must be at C:\interpud\mysite\

+4. Create database, go to humhub web and finish the instalation

-4. To enable "pretty URLs"
+5. To enable "pretty URLs"

      Edit
 	        common.php